KostasValeckas/PyLongslit/_sources/calibrate.rst.txt

 - ``exptime``: The exposure time of the science frame in seconds.
 - ``airmass``: The airmass of the observation.

-You can not flux calibrate several frames with different exposure times or airmasses with the same call to this routine - but for frames that have same exposure time and (nearly) same airmass, you can flux calibrate them all at once.
+You cannot flux calibrate several frames with different exposure times or airmasses with the same call to this routine - but for frames that have the same exposure time and (nearly) the same airmass, you can flux calibrate them all at once.

 -----------------------